 - A ladle - to scoop out the broth.

-- Scoop out the broth being careful to not get big pieces of the broccoli and add it to the roux one ladle at a time.
+Step 6 - Scoop out the broth being careful to not get big pieces of broccoli and add it to the roux one ladle at a time.

 - Stir well and heat soup again until it just begins to boil while stirring frequently.